R2PS: Worst-Case Robust Real-Time Pursuit Strategies under Partial Observability: Finding Robust Real-Time Pursuit Strategies (R2PS) via Adversarial Reinforcement Learning across Graphs

-For dynamic games like PEGs, the policy space has certain transitivity structures. \citet{czarnecki2020real} show that the strategies in real-world games have different levels of transitive strength, with Nash equilibrium being the strongest.
-In a single-graph PEG, reinforcement learning against the optimal evader policy $\nu^*$ helps to exclude the pursuer policies that are transitively weaker.
-Cross-graph training is similar to finding the joint part of the remaining strategies and abstracting them to a worst-case robust policy under a diverse set of graph structures, where the divisions on the policy space through adversarial RL can be different.
-Imagine that a half space is excluded after each single-graph division and that the division criteria of different graphs are independent due to structural distinctions.
-In this ideal case, the cross-graph policy will be improved at an exponential level across a diverse training corpus, leading to robust pursuit strategies even under partial observability.
+\citet{czarnecki2020real} show that the strategies in real-world games have different levels of transitive strength, with Nash equilibrium being the strongest.
+In a fixed-graph PEG, reinforcement learning against the optimal evader policy $\nu^*$ is supposed to exclude transitively weaker pursuer policies (even if not dominated), as an equilibrium policy must act optimally against any opponent equilibrium in two-player zero-sum games.
+Policy guidance from $\mu^*$ further avoids accepting trivial solutions (e.g., an arbitrary policy in a Rock-Paper-Scissors game) against equilibrium.
+As we regard single-graph adversarial learning as policy-level division and exclusion, cross-graph training is similar to finding the joint parts of the remaining strategies under a diverse set of graph structures and abstracting them to a high-level policy.
+If the division criteria under different graphs are independent for the policy space due to structural distinctions, the cross-graph policy will ideally be improved at an exponential level across a diverse training corpus, leading to a generalist pursuer with ``zero-shot" worst-case robustness even under partial observability.